-How to Get Rid of Fungus Gnats in Plants: The Only Method That Works | gardeningtoolsgarden
+How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

-Fungus gnats flying around houseplant soil - how to get rid of fungus gnats
+Fungus gnats flying around houseplant soil

-If you’ve tried apple cider vinegar traps, letting the soil dry out, or spraying neem oil with zero results, I feel your frustration.
-I spent three weeks trying every Pinterest remedy before finally figuring out what actually works.
+I’ll never forget the moment I realized those tiny flies buzzing around my face weren’t fruit flies — they were coming from my beloved houseplants.
+If you’ve tried apple cider vinegar traps, letting the soil dry out, or spraying neem oil with zero results, I feel your frustration; I spent three weeks on every Pinterest remedy before figuring out what actually works.

 The secret?
 You can’t just kill the adults.
-You need to attack both the flying gnats AND the larvae hiding in the soil at the same time.
+You have to attack both the flying gnats and the larvae hiding in the soil at the same time.
+Below is the exact 2-step method that eliminated my infestation in 6 weeks — plus the common mistakes that kept me stuck in an endless cycle.

-Quick Answer: To get rid of fungus gnats, you need a two-step approach:
+To get rid of fungus gnats, you need a two-step approach:

 What Are Fungus Gnats?
 (And Why They Love Your Plants)